Featuring works by Gladys Ng

-Sidelined/Sightlines is a site-specific installation at the Objectifs store by filmmaker Gladys Ng, as a part of Site Unseen — a programme by Objectifs that invites artists and image makers to create site-specific image-based works for spaces outside of a conventional gallery.
+Sidelined/Sightlines is a site-specific installation at the Objectifs store by filmmaker Gladys Ng, as a part of Site Unseen — a programme by Objectifs that invites artists and image makers to create site-specific image-based works for spaces outside of a conventional gallery and studio residency model.
 Through this, it proposes new ways of encountering everyday spaces that have been overlooked.

 Read on for a short interview with Gladys to find out about the process behind her installation, as well as a list of books and DVDs that she had curated for our store.

 - Tell us about the inspiration behind your film and how it came to be.

 The store is the centre of Objectifs.
 Whether one is here for a workshop or an exhibition, it’s a space where they’ll have to pass through at some point.
 I wanted the film to be an invitation for people to be drawn in and to be more curious about the space and eventually ask questions.
 What’s upstairs?
 What happens in that space?

 Sidelined/Sightlines begins with a shot of a plain white wall, and the slow movement from its surroundings — the shadow of leaves, passing traffic outside the building — leaves its mark of existence on it.
 Like the wall, Objectifs is a canvas (physically and metaphorically) that houses art and its makers.

 I hope for the film to have a meditative effect that reminds us to be more conscious of the minute everyday moments, and for fans, friends and newcomers of Objectifs to be charmed by the magic that happens here.

 2. You have worn various hats at Objectifs (as a filmmaker whose films have screened at Objectifs/weekend receptionist/artist in residence).
 How have your different relationships to Objectifs shaped your encounters with the space as you created this work?